NjoguAngela/Financial-Inclusion-Analysis-Wk2IP/README.md

 ## Summary of Analysis
 #### The following is a summary of the steps that were undertaken during data analysis:
 1. Reading of the data
+  ~ importing libraries
+  ~ loading data
-2. Checking the data
+3. Checking the data
+  ~ displaying shape, head, tail of the datasets and the datatypes of the columns.
-3. Tidying the dataset
+5. Tidying the dataset
+  ~ checking for null values
+  ~ dealing with null values
+  ~ detecting anomalies and outliers
+  ~ renaming of columns
-4. Univariate analysis
+7. Univariate analysis
-5. Bivariate analysis
+8. Bivariate analysis
-6. Multivariate analysis
+9. Multivariate analysis
 ## Technologies used
 #### A Jupyter notebook was used in the above analysis
 ## Setup